Cold Weather: Tips On How To Save Money on Your Energy Costs

 If you do not get the Guarantee Credit element of Pension Credit, you may still be eligible if you’re:

-on a low income in Scotland You’ll get a letter by early January 2026 if you are eligible.
-If you do not get a letter and think you’re eligible, you must contact the Warm Home Discount Scheme before February 2025.
+on a low income in Scotland Contact the Warm Home Discount Scheme if you do not get a letter by early January 2026 and you think you’re eligible.
+You must contact them before 28th February 2026.

 Cold Weather Payments